generalization

 Learning neural causal models from unknown interventions

 This is a follow-on to A meta-transfer objective for learning to disentangle causal mechanisms Here we describe an algorithm for predicting the causal graph structure of a set of visible random variables, each possibly causally dependent on any of the other variables. the algorithm permalink There are two sets of parameters, the structural parameters and the functional parameters.
 The structural parameters compose a matrix where \(\sigma(\gamma_{ij})\) represents the belief that variable \(X_j\) is a direct cause of \(X_i\).
+The functional parameters are the parameters of the neural networks that model the conditional probability distribution of each random variable given its parent set.

 Read more